dongitran/UrTask/README.md

    - `/reportnow` - Get an immediate report of your tasks
 4. The bot will automatically send daily reports at scheduled times.

-## 🔧 Troubleshooting

-- 🔔 If you're not receiving messages, check your Telegram bot token and ensure the bot has been started in your Telegram client.
-- 🔌 For database connection issues, verify your MongoDB connection string in the `.env` file.
-- 🔑 Make sure your Trello API key and token have the necessary permissions to access your board.

-For more detailed troubleshooting, check the application logs or file an issue on the GitHub repository.

-## 🤝 Contributing

-We welcome contributions to UrTask!
-Please read our contributing guidelines to get started.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.